wouterbles/tennet-afrr-archive/README.md

 - YYYY-MM-DD: The date of the ISP
 - HHMM_DST: The time of the ISP in 24-hour format, where DST indicates whether Daylight Saving Time is in effect (e.g., 1400_CET or 1400_CEST)
-- snapshot_HHMM_htd_X.X.parquet: The Parquet file containing the snapshot data, where:
+- snapshot_HHMM_htd_X.XX.parquet: The Parquet file containing the snapshot data, where:
     - HHMM: Time of the snapshot
-    - X.X: Hours-to-delivery
+    - X.XX: Hours-to-delivery

 Each Parquet file contains: